hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |                                  set the log level.
 Use debug for more detailed logfile.
 |            --suiteDir [SUITEDIR], -s [SUITEDIR]
 |                                  suiteDir to use.
 Default value is the current directory and it can handle relative path.
-|            --timeout [TIMEOUT], -t [TIMEOUT]
-|                                  timeout for query execution in sec.
+|            --timeout [TIMEOUT]   timeout for query execution in sec.
 Use -1 to disable timeout.
 Default value defined in ecl-test.json config file (see: 9.)
 |            --keyDir [KEYDIR], -k [KEYDIR]
 |                                  key file directory to compare test output.
 Default value defined in regress.json config file.
 |            --ignoreResult, -i    completely ignore the result.